 When we are in the States, we give everyone five dollars.
 Then we drive to the nearest Dollar Tree and everyone has ten minutes to select one gift for each family member.
 They have to keep their purchases secret while in the store!
 Then we return home to wrap the gifts and place under the tree.

 This is another of our family Christmas traditions that we do when in the states.
 We all work together to build the prettiest, yummiest gingerbread house possible!
 Hint: We totally cheat and get a Gingerbread kit from the store to build.
 So much easier!

-I find a yummy recipe I can put in the crock pot (very important to note~ wink) and everyone helps themselves all evening.
+Each year I find a yummy recipe I can put in the crock pot (very important ~ wink) and everyone helps themselves all evening.
 Here are some of my favorite crock pot drink recipes:

 Chai Cocoa (a new one I’ll be trying this year)

 If you’ve been around here long, you know that I love making the most of table time as a family.
 Christmas Eve is a great time to spend time around the table, trying new family Christmas games, or diving in to some old favorites!
 This year I’m thinking the games are going to be Christmas bingo, Forbidden Island, and possibly some Minute to Win It games done Christmas style.

 Christmas isn’t Christmas without sacrificial giving.
 One of the family Christmas traditions we love is to let the kids select gifts like goats and blankets and gospel tracts from the World Vision and Compassion gift catalogs.

 If at all possible, we like to do our celebrating with friends.
 More and more people are “displaced” during the holidays, ourselves included.
 No one should be alone on Christmas unless they want to be for simplicity; so we look for other displaced persons to invite into our traditions.
 This also gives us the opportunity to learn about Christmas traditions around the world.
 This is the most fun of all!

 #14.
 Fun Family Christmas Tradition